-Home renovation bittersweet occasion for Parkland widow
+Parkland widow renovates home, preserves memories

 When the youngest of their two sons was born, they faced near tragedy: Corey was born 24 years ago with severe bleeding on his brain and without the left side of his heart.
 He underwent nine open heart surgeries before he was 8 years old.
 He was also born with Kabuki Syndrome, an extremely rare genetic disorder with some similarities to Down Syndrome.

 But the couple soldiered on, surrounded by a close-knit extended family and strong ties to their school and church.
-Chris Hixon was always inviting people over to the house for impromptu dinners without telling her, Debbi Hixon said, and before she knew it the tiny South Florida home that she had grown up in as a girl was filled with more than a dozen people.
+Chris Hixon was always inviting people over to the house for impromptu dinners without telling her, Debbi Hixon said, and before she knew it their house was packed with more than a dozen people.

 “That was what Chris did.
 He brought people together,” she said.
 “He made you feel like you were part of his family.”